-At times, emergencies such as severe weather, fires, power failures, or earthquakes, public health infectious disease outbreaks/pandemics can disrupt City operations.
-In extreme cases, these circumstances may require the limiting of operations or closing of a work facility.
+At times, emergencies such as severe weather, fires, power failures, or earthquakes, can disrupt City operations.
+In extreme cases, these circumstances may require the closing of a work facility.
 In the event that such an emergency occurs during nonworking hours, the Mayor or the Mayor's representative will contact local radio and television stations as soon as possible and request broadcast notification of the closing.